-Hepatitis A virus (HAV) is a non-enveloped, positive-sense, single stranded RNA virus that is a member of the Hepatovirus genus of the family Picornaviridae.
+Hepatitis A virus (HAV) is a non-enveloped, positive-sense, single stranded RNA virus and member of the Hepatovirus genus of the family Picornaviridae.
 One serotype and six genotypes, I to VI, of HAV have been defined.
-Genotypes I, II and III are known to infect humans and are further divided into subtypes A and B. Infection with any subtype provides an individual with lifelong immunity against all HAV subtypes affecting humans.
+Genotypes I, II and III are known to infect humans and are further divided into subtypes A and B. Infection with any of these subtypes provides an individual with lifelong immunity against all HAV viruses that affect humans.

 Hepatitis A Antibodies